 Never Won Anything Anywhere.

-By far the best thing for me while working at the Collegiate Sports store in the Yorkdale Shopping Mall was that most of my co-workers were a lot like myself.
+By far the best thing for me while working at Collegiate Sports was that most of my co-workers were a lot like myself.
 We were all crazy about sports and we were all around the same age.
+Well maybe they were not as fanatical about hockey as I was, but for the most part sports were a big part of our daily lives.

 The group had been established long before I started working at the store back in August 1979.
 Right from the start I was determined to become part of the weekly hockey games they constantly talked about.
 Bruce, as far as I could gather was the leader and he seemed to be the guy the others all followed.
-I figured it would eventually be up to Bruce if I was ever going to get my shot at playing in their weekly Saturday night games at Forest Hill Arena.
-Bruce always seemed interested in having me skate with his boys.
-However, I would have to wait for my turn.
+I figured it would be up to Bruce if I was ever going to get my shot playing in their weekly Saturday night games at Forest Hill Arena.
+Bruce always seemed interested in having me skate with his boys, but I would have to wait for my turn.

 Seriously?